Contents

 Design Accent.

-Skylights can affect a home’s interior decoration like no other element, adding an unanticipated punch in stairways or office or by providing a focal point in living rooms and kitchens.
+Skylights can affect a house’s interior decoration like no other aspect, including an unanticipated punch in staircases or home offices or by offering a focal point in living rooms and kitchens.

 Constant Light vs. Windows’ Light.